William Orlando Darby: Early military career

-William O. Darby graduated from the United States Military Academy class of 1933. where he was the cadet captain of "I" Company.
-His fellow classmate, William H Baumer, would later co-author the book Darby's Rangers, We Led the Way with Darby.
+William O. Darby graduated from the United States Military Academy at West Point, Class of 1933. where he was the cadet captain of "I" Company.
+His fellow classmate, William H. Baumer Jr., would later co-author the book Darby's Rangers, We Led the Way with Darby.

 Darby's first assignment was as assistant executive and supply officer with the 82nd Field Artillery at Fort Bliss, Texas.
 In July 1934, he transferred to Cloudcroft, New Mexico, where he commanded the 1st Cavalry Division detachment.
 He received intensive artillery training from September 1937 to June 1938 while attending Field Artillery School at Fort Sill, Oklahoma.

 On September 9, 1940, Darby was promoted to captain and subsequently served with the 80th Division at Camp Jackson, South Carolina; Fort Benning, Georgia; Camp Beauregard, Louisiana; and Fort Des Moines, Iowa.

 World War II

 Army Rangers

 As World War II progressed, Darby saw rapid promotion to the grade of lieutenant colonel.
 He was with the first United States combat troops sent to Europe after the United States entry into World War II, the 34th Infantry Division, a National Guard unit known as the Red Bull.
 During its stay in Northern Ireland Darby became interested in the British Commandos.
-On June 19, 1942, the 1st Ranger Battalion was sanctioned, and Darby was put in charge of their recruitment and training under the Commandos in Achnacarry.
+On June 19, 1942, the 1st Ranger Battalion was sanctioned, and Darby was put in charge of their recruitment and training under the Commandos in Achnacarry, Scotland.
 Many of these original Rangers were volunteers from the 34th.
 In November 1942, the 1st Ranger Battalion made its first assault at Arzew, Algeria.

 Darby was awarded the Silver Star for his actions in Tunisia on February 12, 1943:

 Without regard for his personal safety, the day previous to a raid, he reconnoitred enemy positions and planned the attack which he led the following morning.
 The thorough organization and successful attack led by Lt.
 Col. Darby revealed his initiative, courage, and devotion to duty which is a credit to the Armed Forces of the United States.

 Darby was subsequently awarded the Distinguished Service Cross for his actions on March 21–25.
 The citation stated:

 Lt.
 Col. Darby struck with his force with complete surprise at dawn in the rear of a strongly fortified enemy position.
 Always conspicuously at the head of his troops, he personally led assaults against the enemy line in the face of heavy machine gun and artillery fire, establishing the fury of the Ranger attack by his skilful employment of hand grenades in close quarter fighting.
 On March 22, Lt.
 Col. Darby directed his battalion in advance on Bon Hamean, capturing prisoners and destroying a battery of self propelled artillery.